 Fabric to Buy When Sampler Quilt Shopping

 100% cotton fabrics are recommended.
-You will be purchasing five different fabrics.
-I chose a set of five fabrics for all twelve blocks.
+You will be purchasing four different fabrics.
+I chose a set of four fabrics for all twelve blocks.
 If this is your first or one of the first quilts you have made, I suggest you do the same.
 There will be plenty of time to go scrappy on other quilts!

 Don’t be shy about asking employees to point you in the right direction to the fabrics you should be auditioning for your quilt.
 They can show you batiks and what is considered a small geometric design.
-Directional fabric prints all objects are positioned the same direction across the width of the fabric.
-When you view the print from the ends of the fabric you see there is a definite direction.
-Non-directional fabric on the other hand has a pattern you look at from every direction and it looks the same – all over the place!
+In directional fabric prints, all objects are positioned the same direction across the width of the fabric.
+When you view the print, you see there is a definite direction.
+An example would be a print of dogs and all dogs would be standing/sitting upright no matter where you looked on the fabric.
+Non-directional fabric is the opposite of directional.
+Sticking with a dog fabric, it would appear the fabric and however they landed was how the fabric was printed.

 At the Cutting Table